- Student Service Learning Trip to Tanzania a Life Changing Experience

 The program’s goal is to enrich the educational environment for undergraduate students by supporting the recruitment and retention of underrepresented groups with high potential for academic success at the University of Cincinnati.

 To qualify for consideration, incoming freshmen must:

-For maximum scholarship consideration, students must have a complete UC admission application (including high school-submitted transcript and official test scores sent directly from testing agencies) by Dec.
+For maximum scholarship consideration, students must have a complete UC Admission Common Application (including high school-submitted transcript and official test scores sent directly from testing agencies) by Dec.
 1 of their senior year.

 The Darwin T. Turner Scholarship Program does not involve a separate application process.
 Instead, eligible students who complete the UC admission process by Dec.
 1 are invited to compete for awards based on meeting at least two of the following criteria: